Uncontested Divorce in Colorado

 • Temporary Order Agreement and Temporary Order Forms: This form is used when provisional arrangements regarding financial affairs, child support and spousal support are essential.

-• Notice to Set: One divorcing partner can notify the other partner regarding the hearing date and status conference of the divorce action.
+• Notice to Set: One partner can notify the other partner regarding the hearing date and status conference of the action.

 • A Certificate of Compliance with Mandatory Financial Disclosures: Such a certificate can be produced by both divorcing partners.
-The divorcing partners put their signature on this certificate and thereby attest that they have adhered to the mandatory financial disclosures
+They put their signature on this certificate and thereby attest that they have adhered to the mandatory financial disclosures.

 Simplified uncontested divorce